Boston's Largest Neighborhood

 Dorchester, Boston's largest neighborhood, is also one of its most diverse.
 Established in 1630, its rich historical significance has inspired traditions that still exist today, as generations of Bostonians continue to call Dorchester home.

-Dorchester has been called home by many historic figures, and each of Dorchester's villages has played a part in its history: Mattapan, Neponset, Cedar Grove, Lower Mills, Peabody Square, Field's Corner/Commercial Point, Codman Square, Franklin Park/Franklin Field, Meeting-House Hill, Glover's Corner/Savin Hill, Grove Hall, Upham's Corner, and Edward Everett Square/Columbia.
+Dorchester has been called home by many historical figures, and each of Dorchester's villages has played a part in its history: Mattapan, Neponset, Cedar Grove, Lower Mills, Peabody Square, Field's Corner/Commercial Point, Codman Square, Franklin Park/Franklin Field, Meeting-House Hill, Glover's Corner/Savin Hill, Grove Hall, Upham's Corner, and Edward Everett Square/Columbia.

 In addition to the Walter Baker & Co Chocolate Mill, Dorchester once contained the only powder-mill, the only paper-mill, the only cracker manufactory, and the only playing-card manufactory in the whole country.